SAP-samples/abap-cheat-sheets/README.md

 ### Preparation Steps

 > [!NOTE]
-> - If you choose not to walk through the authorization preparation steps, the code includes dummy implementations in the `get_global_autorizations` and `get_instance_authorizations` method (constants indicating authorized or not authorized) that you can use and modify.
-You can comment these in while commenting out the other code (see the comments in the implementation) to explore global and instance authorization functionality.
+> - If you choose not to walk through the authorization-related preparation steps, the code includes dummy implementations in the `get_global_autorizations` and `get_instance_authorizations` methods (constants indicating authorized or not authorized) that you can use.
+You can comment these in while commenting out the other code (see the comments in the implementation) to explore global and instance authorization functionality (for example, by setting values differently so as not to grant authorization and check the effect in the SAP Fiori preview UI).
 > - The authorization setup in this example is intended to only meet the requirements of this simplified example to illustrate authorization-specific functionality.
 Note that the example is created in the SAP BTP ABAP Environment.
 Make sure to consult the [SAP Help documentation](https://help.sap.com/docs/sap-btp-abap-environment/abap-environment/apps-identity-and-access-management?locale=en-US) for further and the latest information.

 1. **Preparation steps for authorization functionality**